Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Results

 \subsection{Question Answering}

-Here, we focus on the effect of using retrieval mechanisms on \dataset{'s} plain-text passages for answer prediction.
-We report Answer-$F_1$ scores for extractive, abstractive, and Boolean answer types.
-We finetune \dpr and \electrace models on \dataset{'s} train split and compare against \led variations.
+Here, we focus on the effect of using retrieval mechanisms on \dataset{'s} plain text passages for answer prediction.
+We report \answerf scores for extractive, abstractive, and Boolean answer types.
+We also finetune \dpr and \electrace models on \dataset{'s} train split and compare against \led variations.